11 January 2022

 It is possible that the court may order pre-judgment interest on costs, from the date on which the costs order was made, but there is no clear authority on that.

-The BVI has sought to increase the popularity of arbitration as a form of ADR through the BVI Arbitration Act 2013 and the launch of the BVI International Arbitration centre (see 13 below).
-However, the BVI remains a largely Court focussed “front line” litigation jurisdiction in which ADR plays less of a role than elsewhere.
+The BVI has sought to increase the popularity of arbitration as a form of ADR through the BVI Arbitration Act 2013 and the launch of the BVI International Arbitration Centre (BVI IAC) (see 13.
+Arbitration).
+However, the BVI remains a largely court-focussed “front line” litigation jurisdiction in which ADR plays less of a role than elsewhere.

-The BVI Court cannot compel ADR however, under rule 27.7 of the CPR, may adjourn a case management conference to enable settlement discussions or a form of ADR procedure to continue.
+A BVI court cannot compel ADR; however, under Rule 27.7 of the EC CPR, it may adjourn a case management conference to enable settlement discussions or a form of ADR procedure to continue.

-Mediation is often considered and has led to settlement of major cases, but less so than in cases before the English Commercial Court.
+Mediation is often considered and has led to settlement of major cases, but probably less so than in other jurisdictions.